mutaphore/RTSP-Client-Server/README.md

 find the total time the movie is playing.
 This is then used for calculating the overall data rate statistic.

-The DESCRIBE RTSP method is sent directly via the same TCP connection that was established for RTSP requests.
-It simply makes the request using the same method that was used to make other RTSP requests such as SETUP and PLAY.
-A new response parsing function is implemented since the response message format for DESCRIBE is different than the others.
-The DESCRIBE request is made with the accepted file type to be "appliation/sdp", so we are expecting an SDP formatted string in the body of the response message.
-On the server side, methods have been added to handle an incoming DESCRIBE request.
+The **DESCRIBE** RTSP method is sent directly via the same connection that was established for RTSP requests.
+It simply makes the request using the same method that was used to make other RTSP requests such as **SETUP** and **PLAY**.
+A new response parsing function is implemented since the response message format for **DESCRIBE** is different than the others.
+The **DESCRIBE** request is made with the accepted file type to be `appliation/sdp`, so we are expecting an SDP formatted string in the body of the response message.
+On the server side, methods have been added to handle an incoming **DESCRIBE** request.
 The response will be created in SDP format following the SDP specifications.
 The following information is provided back to the requester: